p-gen/ctxopt/ctxopt.rst

     The second argument (called *f* below) will be called as soon as the context is entered or exited during the evaluation phase.

+    Note that *f* will NOT be called if the context is empty (does not contain any option).

     The next parameters must be pointers to arbitrary data which may be used by *f*.